Veriton-Tech/Nora-Lyf-Shopify-Site/README.md

 [Sections](https://shopify.dev/docs/storefronts/themes/architecture/sections) are Liquid files that allow you to create reusable modules of content that can be customized by merchants.

-GetSupp-specific sections include health-focused schema settings for:
+Nora Lyf-specific sections include health-focused schema settings for:
 - Product dosage information
 - Health concern categorization
 - Brand authenticity verification